 Agile Project Management and Its Impact

-Agile Project Management has its roots in the iterative project management.
-It is highly flexible and interactive model where the requirements and resultant plan to meet those requirements keeps changing with inputs from stakeholders, suppliers, and customers.
+Agile Project Management has its roots in iterative project management.
+It is a highly flexible and interactive model where requirements and the overall project plan are regularly updated to meet changing requirements from stakeholders, suppliers, and customers.